jacoboceballos/Agent-Sportacus/README.md

 # 🏋️ Agent Sportacus - Your Personal AI Fitness Trainer

 A comprehensive fitness trainer application powered by Amazon Bedrock & Strands with intelligent workout planning, nutrition advice, and progress tracking.
+Available to anyone on their own local machine!

 ## 🌟 Features Overview